-- Works of art may not be touched. - Activity that may endanger works of art or disturb other patrons is prohibited. - While food and beverages are not permitted in the galleries, infants may be nursed or bottle-fed in the galleries by an adult caregiver who is seated on one of the gallery benches. - Smoking inside campus buildings is not permitted. - Firearms and other weapons are not permitted on campus.
-Excluded are knives authorized for job-related use by Collection Support staff, approved equipment issued to Protection Services staff, and authorized weapons carried by "on duty" law enforcement officers. - The use of clay, paint or ink in the galleries requires special permission from the Newfields curatorial department. - Open flame in the galleries is prohibited. - Laser pointers may not be used in the galleries without special authorization. - Radios and similar small devices in the galleries may be used with headphones only.
-Items must be no longer than 11" x 15" x 6." - Sketchpads up to 18" x 24" and pencils or conte crayons are permitted in the galleries without special permission. - Proper attire is required for guests, staff and volunteers on Newfields property. - Coats taken into the galleries may be worn or carried.
+- Works of art may not be touched. - Activities that may endanger works of art or disturb other patrons is prohibited. - Water bottles with screw-on lids are permitted inside the galleries.
+Lids that snap or have any other closure are not permitted inside the galleries. - Food, beverages other than water, and chewing gum are not permitted inside the galleries. - Infants may be nursed or bottle-fed in the galleries by an adult caregiver who is seated on one of the gallery benches. - Smoking inside campus buildings is not permitted. - Firearms and other weapons are not permitted on campus.
+Excluded are knives authorized for job-related use by Collection Support staff, approved equipment issued to Protection Services staff, and authorized weapons carried by "on duty" law enforcement officers. - The use of clay, paint or ink in the galleries requires special permission from the Newfields curatorial department. - Open flame in the galleries is prohibited. - Laser pointers may not be used in the galleries without special authorization. - Radios and similar small devices in the galleries may be used with headphones only. - Sketchpads up to 18" x 24" and pencils or conté crayons are permitted in the galleries with special permission. - Coats taken into the galleries may be worn or carried.
 As a convenience, coats may also be left at Coat Check. - Only canes with blunt tips that are required for disability assistance may be carried into the galleries. - Dry, collapsible umbrellas (under 15") are permitted in the galleries.
-Wet umbrellas and umbrellas larger than 15" are to be left at Coat Check. - Briefcases, purses, bags and packages larger than 11" x 15" x 6" are not permitted in galleries without special authorization.
-All bags are subject to search. - Bags, packs or carriers may not be worn on the back in the galleries. - Guests and staff are permitted in the galleries during open hours only, when an officer or gallery attendant is present, unless special access permission has been approved. - Drilling, sawing, painting and other construction activity in the galleries are prohibited without special authorization from the Newfields conservation and registration departments. - Service animals for disability assistance are permitted in Newfields buildings.
+Wet umbrellas and umbrellas larger than 15" are to be left at Coat Check. - · Guests and staff are permitted in the galleries during open hours only, when an officer or gallery attendant is present, unless special access permission has been approved. - Drilling, sawing, painting and other construction activity in the galleries are prohibited without special authorization from the Newfields conservation and registration departments. - Service animals for disability assistance are permitted in Newfields buildings.